The information below was updated on 2/3/2021:

 Full-time enrollment is required.
 You must register for at least 6 Grinnell College credits per block.

-*Exception: Reduced Course Load (PDF) authorization is available for a documented medical condition or for seniors in your final term.
-RCL authorization must be approved via the OISA.
+*Exception: Reduced Course Load authorization is available for a documented medical condition or for seniors in your final term.
+RCL authorization must be pre-approved via the OISA.

-- If you need to depart the U.S. during the semester, please report your plans to the OISA.
+- Please report your plans to the OISA.

 - Re-entry is never guaranteed.
-Review the validity of your travel documents; including your I-20 travel endorsement (DSO signatures are valid for 12 months, for currently enrolled students).
+As always, please review the validity of your travel documents; including your I-20 travel endorsement (DSO signatures are valid for 12 months, for currently enrolled students).
 Electronic devices and/or social media engagement are also subject to search at the U.S. border.

-- Confirm the current status of the international borders that you will cross when you travel home, and when you will re-enter the U.S. If you need assistance with COVID testing, please contact Deb Shill in SHAW, well in advance of your departure.
+- Confirm the current status of the international borders that you will cross when you travel, and when you will reenter the U.S. If you need assistance with COVID testing, please contact Deb Shill in SHAW, well in advance of your departure.

 - If you have been arrested in the U.S., consult with the OISA and your immigration attorney before you travel.